-All other glass not noted in table shall meet Federal Motor Vehicle Safety Standard 571.205 Glazing Materials.
+All other glass not noted in table shall meet FMVSS571.205 Glazing Materials.

 (1) Heating systems shall provide evenly distributed heat throughout the bus body and provide defrosting for windshield, drivers side window and service door.

-(2) Buses shall be equipped with hot water heaters capable of maintaining inside temperature of fifty degrees fahrenheit using an ambient temperature of zero degrees to ten degrees fahrenheit.
+(2) Buses shall be equipped with heaters capable of maintaining inside temperature of fifty degrees fahrenheit using an ambient temperature of zero degrees to ten degrees fahrenheit.

 (3) Buses shall be equipped with a front heater.

-(4) Hot water heaters shall display the name plate rating in accordance with the standard code for testing and rating automotive bus hot water heater and ventilating equipment.
+(4) Heaters shall display the name plate rating in accordance with the standard code for testing and rating automotive bus hot water heater and ventilating equipment.

-(5) All heater fans shall be independently controlled by multi-speed switches.
+(5) All heaters shall be independently controlled by multi-speed switches.

 (6) All hot water lines inside the driver's/passenger's area shall be enclosed.